3gpp-chatbox/backend/processed_data/registration_analysis.md

   "timing": "Initial step of registration"
 }

+{
+  "state": "5GMM-REGISTERING",
+  "timing": "After receiving Registration Request"
+}

+{
+  "state": "5GMM-REGISTERED",
+  "timing": "After authentication exchange"
+}

-# Extracted Data from processed_data\semantic_chunks.md (Chunk 39)
+# Extracted Data from processed_data\semantic_chunks.md (Chunk 28)

 ## Network Elements

 {
   "name": "UE",
   "type": "User Equipment",
-  "description": "Mobile device attempting to register with the 5G network" }
+  "description": "Mobile device attempting to access the 5G network" }

 {
   "name": "AMF",
-  "type": "Access and Mobility Management Function", "description": "Network element responsible for registration management, connection management, and mobility management" }
+  "type": "Access and Mobility Management Function", "description": "Manages access and mobility for the UE" }

 {
-  "name": "SMF",
+  "name": "AUSF",
-  "type": "Session Management Function", "description": "Network element responsible for session management" }
+  "type": "Authentication Server Function", "description": "Handles authentication of the UE"
+}

 {
-  "name": "UPF",
+  "name": "SEAF",
-  "type": "User Plane Function",
-  "description": "Network element responsible for user plane handling" }
+  "type": "Security Anchor Functionality", "description": "Generates the KAMF based on the ABBA and the KSEAF" }

 {
-  "name": "PCF",
-  "type": "Policy Control Function",
-  "description": "Network element responsible for policy control" }
+  "name": "AAA server of the CH or the DCS",
+  "type": "Authentication, Authorization, and Accounting Server of the Credentials Holder or the Default Credentials Server", "description": "Acts as EAP server"
+}

 {
-  "name": "NRF",
+  "name": "5G-RG",
-  "type": "Network Repository Function", "description": "Network element responsible for service discovery" }
+  "type": "5G Residential Gateway",
+  "description": "Acts on behalf of the AUN3 device"
+}

 ## States